emeric-martineau/rust-prepack-ide/README.md

 This project help you to have in few minutes a full Rust dev environment.

-By default, this project create a Docker image with Atom or IntelliJ and minimum plugins for Rust.
+By default, this project create a Docker image with editor and minimum plugins for Rust.

+## Supported editor

+- Atom,
+- IntelliJ.

 ## Setup